tunmsk/nextgen-facebook/readme.txt

 <blockquote>
 <p><strong>Don't need the included social share buttons?</strong></p>

-<p>The <a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization (WPSSO)</a> plugin is a fork / child of NextGEN Facebook (NGFB) &mdash; they have the same author, the same solid core features and code-base, but WPSSO is distributed without the social share buttons and their related features.
+<p>The <a href="https://wordpress.org/plugins/wpsso/">WPSSO (WordPress Social Sharing Optimization)</a> plugin is a fork / child of NextGEN Facebook (NGFB) &mdash; they have the same author, the same solid core features and code-base, but WPSSO is distributed without the social share buttons and their related features.
 Additional Free extension plugins are also available for WPSSO, including two different types of sharing button extensions:</p>

 <ul>
 <li><a href="https://wordpress.org/plugins/wpsso-am/">WPSSO Mobile App Meta</a></li>